 [see: Mille Lacs Lake Water Level | Lake Minnetonka Water Level | White Bear Lake Water Level | Lake of the Woods Control Board Basin Data | Corps of Engineers Great Lakes Water Levels]

-- The Agricultural Statistics Service on August 6 reports that topsoil moisture across Minnesota is 4 percent Very Short, 15 percent Short, 72 percent Adequate, and 9 percent Surplus.
-There is adequate soil moisture at Lamberton and Waseca.
-The progress of the corn and soybean crop are both ahead of the five year average.
+- The Agricultural Statistics Service on August 6 reports that topsoil moisture across Minnesota is 1 percent Very Short, 9 percent Short, 76 percent Adequate, and 17 percent Surplus.
+Available soil water at Lamberton on August 1 was 1.14 above the historical average.
+The progress of the corn and soybean crop are about five days behind the five year average.

 [see: Agricultural Statistics Service Crop Progress and Condition | U. of M. Southwest Research & Outreach Center (Lamberton)]

-- On August 6, the potential for wildfires is currently rated by DNR Forestry as Low across central and southern Minnesota, with Moderate potential in parts of northern Minnesota.
-In northwest sections the fire danger is Very High.
+- The potential for wildfires is currently rated by DNR Forestry as Low across central and southern Minnesota.
+Moderate potential exists over north central and parts of northeast Minnesota, with High potential over the northwest and Very High south of Lake of the Woods.
 Historically, 80 percent of all wildfires in Minnesota occur during April and May.